Saturday, 27 June - 1 pm to 6pm

 On 31 March, 2016 Lambeth Council closed the Carnegie Library for an indefinite period, but local residents refused to leave and remained in occupation for 9 days

-When they left, following a court order, they marched to Lambeth Town Hall accompanied by a thousand supporters
+When they left, following a court order, they marched to Lambeth Town Hall accompanied by a thousand-plus supporters

 This became national and international news